How to use next-level personalisation to increase conversions

 Use their name not only at the beginning of the messages but also in the body of the messages.
 Customers will be surprised when they see their name used in an area where they were not expecting it.
 You can do this both on emails or app notifications.
 Be sure to have a good database, we don’t want to call someone by another name, right?

 - Constantly adapt to the customer’s behaviours, preferences, and values

 Building a great brand is not only about creating a memorable logo or a consistent colour scheme.
 Your brand is the way your customers think and feel about your business, and when it comes to personalisation, it is essential to follow the conversations that are going on in order to understand them and their evolving wants.
 Social Media is a fantastic tool to track this.

 By keeping up with what your customers post, comment, and share about your venue, you will find out so much about them and this will help you better adapt to everyone’s preferences.
 Picking a hot topic that has got all the buzz and undertaking an opinion or providing insights will make them feel your brand understands them.

 Imagine there are certain customers bringing up the topic of how good - or not so good - animals are fed at your zoo.
 Well, you could take this chance to make a post explaining the daily animals care routine at your venue as an answer to the issue.
 They will appreciate it very much and they will feel that your brand is paying attention to their concerns.

-The only key that can open next-level personalization for your venue is D2C
+The only key that can open next-level personalisation for your venue is D2C

-Those are some easy-to-implement and effective personalization strategies.
-But, as I have mentioned before, the most crucial ingredient within the magic of nowaday’s personalization strategies is DATA.
+Those are some easy-to-implement and effective personalisation strategies.
+But, as I have mentioned before, the most crucial ingredient within the magic of nowaday’s personalisation strategies is DATA.